 The overall results of the source term analysis will be clearly presented and documented.
 The frequencies and characteristics of the source term categories will be clearly presented.
 The source terms and frequencies of the release categories are then used to determine the large release frequency or the large early release frequency for comparison with numerical safety criteria if they are set.

 The insights gained from such a quantitative evaluation of radionuclide releases will be summarized and discussed.
 The results of the quantitative sensitivity analysis or uncertainty analysis will also be presented and discussed.
-This task is called analysis and interpretation of the results and covers all results from CET and source term analysis.
+This task is called analysis and interpretation of the results and covers all results from CET and source term analysis. (the results should include of tables of population radiation doses versus of distance and time of releases for initial (10 days) and long time (1 year) after the accident.
+These analysis at least should be performed for whole bode and thyroid gland)

 Uncertainty and sensitivity analysis